Superradiance Constraints from GW231123

-where $\epsilon_{n\ell m} \equiv N_{n\ell m} / (G M^2)$ is the normalized occupation number $N_{n\ell m}$ of a state, $\zeta_{i,j}$ is a degeneracy counting factor equal to 1 for $i \neq j$ and 2 for $i=j$, $\mathcal{R}_{i,j,k}$ are the set of scattering rates of all possible permutations between states $i$, $j$, and $k$ where at least one of these states corresponds to $\left|n\ell m \right>$, with rate coefficients $\gamma_{i,j}^{k, {\rm L}}$ (see \eg Table 1 and 2 of~\cite{Witte:2024drg} for relevant rates arising at $n \leq 5$).
-Here, `L' generically represents energy loss, either to infinity $\infty$ (occurring when $\omega_i + \omega_j - \omega_{k} > \mu$), or into bound states which dissipate their energy into the BH (occurring when $\omega_i + \omega_j - \omega_{k} \leq \mu$).
-In general, one would ideally include all states that obtain non-negligible occupation numbers on the timescales of interest; in practice, however, this is currently unfeasible, with the latest analyses only including states with $n \leq 5$~\cite{Witte:2024drg}.
-Here, we estimate the relevant parameter space not already excluded by existing superradiance constraints is dominated by the $m=1$ state, and thus we run our analyses using $n \leq 3$, as these states are both necessary and sufficient to ensure self-interaction driven equilibria are maintained on the relevant timescales.
-All rate coefficients are computed in the relativistic limit using the procedure of~\cite{Witte:2024drg}.
+In general, one should include all states that obtain non-negligible occupation numbers on the timescales of interest; in practice, however, this is currently unfeasible, with the latest analyses only including states with $n \leq 5$~\cite{Witte:2024drg}.
+Here, we perform our fiducial analysis with all states $n\leq 5$, and illustrate the impact of taking instead $n\leq 3$ in the Supplemental Material.
+All rate coefficients are computed using the procedure of~\cite{Witte:2024drg}.